NuSkooler/enigma-bbs/docs/art/mci.md

 | `SU` | Total uploads, system wide |
 | `SP` | Total uploaded amount, system wide (formatted to appropriate bytes/megs/etc.) |

-A special `XY` MCI code may also be utilized for placement identification when creating menus.
+A special `XY` MCI code may also be utilized for placement identification when creating menus or to extend an otherwise empty space in an art file down the screen.

 ## Views